openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     state=eyJhbGciOiJFUzI...ky6-sVA
 ```

 If the request to the Response URI was processed sucessfully, the Verifier MUST respond with HTTP status code 200.

-The response MAY contain the following parameters:
+The following new parameter is defined to be used in this response, when the Verifier wants the Wallet to redirect the user after the HTTP POST request:

 `redirect_uri`:
 : OPTIONAL.
 The Wallet MUST send the User Agent to this Redirect URI.
 The Redirect URI allows the Verifier to continue the interaction with the End-User after the Wallet has sent the Authorization Response to the Response URI.
 It especially enables the Verifier to prevent replay ((#replay_prevention_direct_post_redirect)) and session fixation ((#session_fixation_direct_post)) attacks.
 See  for details.